kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 nitty-gritty.
 -->

-We extend the CRI protocol to contain information about the class-based resource assignment of containers.
+We extend the CRI protocol to contain information about the QoS-class resource assignment of containers.
 Currently we identify two types of resources (RDT and blockio) but the API changes will be generic so that it that will serve other similar resources in the future.

-We implement pod annotations the initial mechanism for Kubernetes users to control class resource assignment.
-We define two class resources that can be controlled via annotations, i.e. RDT and blockio.
+We implement pod annotations the initial mechanism for Kubernetes users to control QoS-class resource assignment.
+We define two QoS-class resources that can be controlled via annotations, i.e. RDT and blockio.

 We introduce a feature gate that enables kubelet to interpret pod annotations